hutcho66/glox/README.md

 The lox language was developed by Robert Nystrom for the book [Crafting Interpreters](https://craftinginterpreters.com/).

+This is a implementation of the language in go, with a few additions:

+- Optional semicolons - a statement must be terminated either by a semicolon or a newline
+- Comma separated sequence expressions
+- C-style ternary operator
+- Arrays and string-keyed maps
+- for..of loops on arrays
+- Index notation for accessing arrays, maps and substrings of strings
+- break and continue statements within loops
+- Lambda expressions using a JavaScript style arrow syntax
+- Additonal builtin functions, e.g. `len`, `map`, `filter`, `reduce`

+## Table of Contents
 - [Language Specification](#language-specification)
   - [Basic Operations](#basic-operations)
   - [Index notation for strings](#index-notation-for-strings)